 It is incumbent upon the implementing agency to develop accurate project cost estimates.
 If the amount of a contract award is less than the amount allocated, or if the final cost of a component is less than the amount allocated, the savings generated will not be available for future programming.

-Caltrans will track the delivery of Active Transportation Program Projects and submit to the CTC a semiannual report showing the delivery of each project phase.
+Caltrans will track the delivery of ATP projects and submit to the CTC a semiannual report showing the delivery of each project phase.

 FEDERAL REQUIREMENTS